KDE/digikam-doc/README.md

 - LICENSES  : all licenses used in the project.
 - build     : temporary dir created when documentation is compiled.
 - locale    : link to updated handbook translations files.
+Files are updated all nights.
 - po        : Obsolete, not used.
 Replaced by locale directory.
 - project   : some helpers scripts.
 - ressources: Sphinx templates customization.